andeya/gust/README.md

 ```

 **Problems:**
-- ❌ Repetitive `if err != nil` checks
+- ❌ 4 repetitive `if err != nil` checks
-- ❌ Nested conditionals
+- ❌ 3 nested conditionals
-- ❌ Hard to compose and test
+- ❌ Hard to test individual steps
 - ❌ Easy to forget error handling
+- ❌ 15 lines of boilerplate

 ### After: With gust